Home » The Gluten-Free Diet » Is It Gluten-Free? » Is Oyster Sauce Gluten-Free?

 Is Oyster Sauce Gluten-Free?

 If you have celiac disease, only eat oyster sauce labeled gluten-free.
-You may be able to find gluten-free versions in your local grocery store or on online retailers.
+You may be able to find gluten-free versions in your local grocery store or online retailers.

 What is Oyster Sauce?

 Oyster sauce is made by boiling oysters and mixing the liquid with sugar and salt.
 Today, oyster extract may be used instead of raw oysters, and soy sauce is often added, as is corn starch (to thicken the sauce) and MSG (to improve taste).
 Some oyster sauces are darkened with caramel.
-Vegetarian versions of oyster sauce substitute mushrooms for the oysters.
+Vegetarian versions of oyster sauce substitute mushrooms for oysters.

 How to Make a Gluten-Free Oyster Sauce Alternative

-Recipe calls for oyster sauce but you don’t have any gluten-free bottles on hand?
+What if a recipe calls for oyster sauce but you don’t have any gluten-free bottles on hand?
 Try these substitutes!

 • Fish sauce will give the taste of seafood, but it’s saltier than oyster sauce.
 Add a bit of sugar to offset the saltiness.